 Laura Goodall

-For more than 20 years, I’ve enjoyed creating purposeful, memorable, human-centred and inclusive experiences that make it a pleasure to learn new knowledge.
+For over 20 years, I’ve created purposeful, memorable, human-centred and inclusive experiences that make it easy and enjoyable for others to learn and apply new knowledge that changes lives.

 creative spotlight